markbiek/blog/content/2010-11-05-memories-wrapped-up-in-music.md

 [Fucking Hostile (Pantera)][]

-1992 - Crammed into a tiny car, driving around Red Bluff, CA in the middle of the night.
+1992 - Tripping balls, crammed into a tiny car, driving around Red Bluff, CA in the middle of the night.

 [Piece of My Heart (Janis Joplin)][]